isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET_INFO_BY_FD.md

 ### `info`

-This field indicates a memory region to which the kernel will write the requested information, the structure of which is dependant on the object type to which `bpf_fd` refers (see [info structures](#info-structures)).
+This field indicates a memory region to which the kernel will write the requested information, the structure of which is dependent on the object type to which `bpf_fd` refers (see [info structures](#info-structures)).
 This field should be a pointer.

 ## Info structures